cosmos/ibc-go/docs/apps/transfer/client.md

 ### `TotalEscrowForDenom`

-The `TotalEscrowForDenom` endpoint allows users to query the total amount in escrow for a particular coin denomination regardless of the transfer channel from where the coins where sent out.
+The `TotalEscrowForDenom` endpoint allows users to query the total amount in escrow for a particular coin denomination regardless of the transfer channel from where the coins were sent out.

 ```shell
 ibc.applications.transfer.v1.Query/TotalEscrowForDenom